-Drugs that have been used in date rapes are gamma-hydroxybutyrate (GHB), flunitrazepam (Rohypnol), and ketamine.
+Drugs that have been used in date rapes include flunitrazepam (Rohypnol) and gamma-hydroxybutyrate (GHB).
 These drugs inhibit a person's ability to resist sexual assault.

 Gamma-hydroxybutyrate (GHB) is a central nervous system depressant.
 GHB is a clear, odorless liquid that looks like water and so can be added to a beverage without the person knowing it.
 It may also be used in the form of a white powder.
-GHB is also known as liquid ecstasy, soap, Easy Lay, and Georgia Home Boy.
+GHB is also known as liquid ecstasy, G, or soap.

 At low doses, the drug relaxes the person.
 The person feels intoxicated, has more energy, feels happy, and is talkative.
 Other effects include: